bvibber/ogv.js/readme.md

 *WebGL drawing acceleration*

-Accelerated YCbCr->RGB conversion and drawing can be done in WebGL on supporting browsers, and is available as an experimental option with some issues still (bad cropping, no fallback if fails, etc).
+Accelerated YCbCr->RGB conversion and drawing can be done in WebGL on supporting browsers, and is available as an experimental option.

-Performance in Firefox, Chrome, and desktop Safari with WebGL option enabled is pretty good, and noticeably improves playback performance at HD resolutions.
+Performance in Firefox, Chrome, IE 11, and desktop Safari with WebGL option enabled is pretty good, and noticeably improves playback performance at HD resolutions.
 At sub-SD resolutions, it's not always a clear win.

-Performance in IE 11 appears much worse so far, but needs more testing outside of slow machines and Parallels VMs.

-First, IE does not support luminance-only textures so the Y, Cb, and Cr planes can't be uploaded directly from the decoded byte arrays.
-Currently they are copied/expanded from 8 to 32-bits and uploaded as RGBA textures where only the red channel is used, which doesn't affect the shader logic.

-Second, texture upload seems to just be really slow on IE. Hopefully this can be improved.
+Initial performance issues in IE 11 were resolved by packing the luma and chroma plane textures as faux RGBA textures, packing four pixels into each texel.
+See [GPU acceleration page](https://github.com/brion/ogv.js/wiki/GPU-acceleration) for more info.

 *Flash decoder fallback*

 The Flash version seems to decode video fairly well, but the YCbCr->RGB conversion had to be moved from ActionScript to C code to perform acceptably.
 This may be due to suboptimal ActionScript compiler settings, or may be due to a much better bytecode emitter for Crossbridge.

-GPU-accelerated YCbCr->RGB conversion may be possible using Stage3d (Flash's OpenGL ES 2-like interface), however like IE 11 it doesn't support luminance-only textures so there may be a loss from expanding or interleaving the textures.
+GPU-accelerated YCbCr->RGB conversion may be possible using Stage3d (Flash's OpenGL ES 2-like interface).

 ## Difficulties